1350 Ala Moana

 No analysis available

-I searched for owner-occupancy clues such as '80% owner occupied,' 'majority owner occupied,' or similar language indicating the ownership mix.
-No public-remarks evidence was found, so the owner-occupancy rate remains unknown.
+I searched the remarks for owner-occupancy indicators such as a percentage, 'majority owner occupied,' or similar wording.
+No such information was provided, so the owner occupancy rate remains unknown from these remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.